tinyheero/tinyheero.github.io/_drafts/wildcards-in-snakemake.md

         """
 ```

-In the `get_patient_output` rule, we use a lambda function to construct a list
+In the `get_patient_output` rule, we use a `lambda` function to construct a list
 of input files that the rule needs.
+Importantly, we can access the patient
+identifier wildcard value using `wildcards.patient_id`.
+This allows us to gather
-These input files are the mutation data
+a list of gene mutation input files, which are specific to the patient
-files required for the specific patient.
+identifier.

 When you run:

 ```bash
 snakemake all